 Approved by the Morley Library Board of Trustees, February 21, 2007; Adapted

-LIBRARY RULES / PATRON GUIDELINES
+LIBRARY RULES AND BEHAVIORAL GUIDELINES

 The Morley Library welcomes and encourages the Community to visit the Library